colakaist/academic-kickstart2/content/project/membrane_protein/index.md

 ---

-Membrane proteins play crucial roles in all organisms, such as receptors, ion channels, GPCR (G protein–coupled receptors) and various  transporters.
+Membrane proteins(e.g, enzymes, receptors, ion channels, transporters, etc.) play crucial roles in all organisms, and they are the major drug targets for pharmaceuticals.
+We have been working on one of sodium coupled cotransporter(vSGLT) to understand the mechanism of substrate transport.